johnpuddephatt/zwl/src/pages/competition-terms-conditions.md

 ---
 <!--StartFragment-->

-### 1. The promoter is: Zero Waste Leeds whose registered office is at Micklethwaite House,70 Cross Green Lane, Leeds, LS9 0DG
+### 1. The promoter is: Zero Waste Leeds whose registered office is at Micklethwaite House, 70 Cross Green Lane, Leeds, LS9 0DG

 ### 2. Anyone connected in any way with the competition or helping to set up the competition shall not be permitted to enter the competition.